yuisofull/simple-socket-http-server/simple-proxy-server/readme.md

 2. Set your web browser or application to use the proxy server at `127.0.0.1:8888`.

 3. Access web resources as usual through your browser or application.
-The proxy server will handle caching and access control based on the configuration in `config.ini`.
-It will also serve static files directly when appropriate.
+The proxy server will handle caching, access control, and also serve static files with the additional features described above.

 4. Modify the `config.ini` file to customize cache time, whitelist URLs, and time restrictions according to your needs.

 ## Notes

-- The proxy server supports `GET`, `HEAD`, and `POST` methods.
+- The proxy server supports `GET`, `HEAD`, `POST`, and additional features such as `SUBMIT` and `UPLOAD`.
 Unsupported methods will receive a "403 Forbidden" response.
 - The proxy server will close the connection after each request-response cycle.

 Please feel free to customize and use this web proxy server to meet your specific requirements.
 If you have any questions or need further assistance, don't hesitate to reach out.
 Happy proxying!